 It breaks their daily routine, promotes creativity and gets them to interact with guests — fun for everyone!

-With a number of foundation members sponsoring a number of students, the kids have the opportunity to further their education more than they would have without any sponsorship.
+Sponsoring students, gives our kids the opportunity to further their education more than ever.
 In fact, a few very generous donors granted university scholarships to particularly eager students.